How Does Surrogacy Work and What Does it Cost?

 It’s safe to say that surrogacy is becoming a popular option among women today.
 Much of its fame is owed to celebrities who have embraced this process to have children.
 The most notable example is Kim Kardashian.
 She was relying on surrogacy to have her daughter Chicago.
 She was suffering from a disease called placenta accreta, which makes it quite difficult for her to go through labor.
 Kim had also faced complications during her last pregnancy.
-According to Marie Claire’s survey, 23 percent of today’s women would opt for surrogacy if natural pregnancy is not possible.
+According to Marie Claire’s survey, 23%of today’s women would opt for surrogacy if natural pregnancy is not possible.
 The surrogacy agencies give transparent information about surrogacy cost, surrogate/surrogacy insurance and how does it work.

 What is Surrogacy?

 Surrogacy is not legal in states like Michigan, Indiana, New Jersey, and New York.
 If the Surrogate lives in one of these states or somewhere, where surrogacy is legal.
 The gestational carrier and Intended Parents will agree on a binding contract.
-The contract will determine the terms of medical care throughout the pregnancy along with surrogate insurance.
+The contract will determine the terms of medical care for surrogacy throughout the pregnancy along with surrogate insurance costs.
 This contract also states that the Surrogate has no legal right over the baby.
 Although she will get a certain amount of compensation for her services.
 The process of trying to conceive gets underway if the paperwork is incomplete, and all the medical clearances have been made.

 In conclusion, if you want to have a child but are biologically unable to, then surrogacy is an excellent option.
-The availability of various surrogate insurance packages helps to ease the financial burden of this procedure as well, making it more accessible to a more significant number of couples in need.
+The availability of various surrogate insurance packages helps to ease the financial burden of this procedure as well.
+Thus, making it more accessible to a more significant number of couples in need.

 If you’re interested in more information regarding surrogacy options, costs and other details with Physicians Surrogacy, you can call us at (858) 345-3273 to book an appointment or visit us at www.physicianssurrogacy.com.